tmhao2005/spotify-ads-remover/README.md

 - Open your Chrome extension: `chrome://extensions/`
 - Select `Load unpackaged` and select the `dist/js`

 That's it.
-Now open your `https://open.spotify.com` and enjoy the music without ads even :)
+Now open Spotify on your Chrome `https://open.spotify.com` and enjoy the music without ads :)